Chucky2401/dotfiles/README.md

 - fzf
 - bat
 - neovim (see below if you are on an arm device)
-- sudo, must be in the group 'whell'
+- sudo, must be in the group 'wheel'
 - eza

 ```shell